 Apple Festival Races (8K and 5K)

 Keep the tradition of the Apple Festival Races going, the longest-running race in Henderson County!
-This event has something for runners of every level, with individual 8K and 5K, and the Chick-fil-A Mini Moo Mile.
-Both courses wind through scenic Hendersonville and Laurel Park, starting and ending at the Pardee UNC Healthcare campus.
-The Chick-Fil-A Mini-Moo Run is an approximate one-mile course, followed by a fun game area provided by Chick-Fil-A. Registration cost is $10–$40.
+This event has something for runners of every level, with individual 8K and 5K, and the popular Chick-fil-A Mini Moo Mile fun run.
+Both competitive courses wind through scenic Hendersonville and Laurel Park, starting and ending at the Blue Ridge Community College Health Science Center.
+The Chick-Fil-A Mini-Moo Run is an approximate one-mile course, followed by a fun game area provided by Chick-Fil-A. Registration cost is $23.50–$45.

 Register: raceroster.com

-Since 1906, the Canton Labor Day Festival has served up food, fun, and entertainment in Sorrells Street Park in downtown Canton.
+Since 1906, the Canton Labor Day Festival has served up food, fun, and entertaining events in Sorrells Park.
 Billed as the oldest festival of its kind in the South, the festival draws up to 15,000 music lovers over the weekend.
-Sammy Kershaw, Joe Lasher, the Burnette Sisters, Balsam Range, and more will provide live music.
-There is also a handicraft expo, a vintage car show, Ingles Ultimate Air Dogs, and the Labor Day parade at 10:00 AM on Monday.
+Country music hitmaker and Army Reservist Craig Morgan will be headlining this year’s performers.
+There are also a handicraft expo, a vintage car show, and Ingles Ultimate Air Dogs.
+The Labor Day parade at 10:00 AM on Monday.

 Learn more: cantonlaborday.com